RafalWilinski/blog/src/content/post/generating-jsons-with-llm-beyond-basics/index.md

 ### Enriching the Schema

 - Provide `descriptions` for each field.
 Think of them as mini prompts for each field.
 - Provide `reasoning` for fields that require computings, decision making or computing a value based on other fields.
 Think of it as mini ["Chain of Thought"](https://www.promptingguide.ai/techniques/cot) approach for each field.
-[Studies have shown](https://arxiv.org/abs/2201.11903) that providing reasoning can improve the accuracy of the output.
+[Studies have shown](https://arxiv.org/abs/2201.11903) that providing reasoning can improve the accuracy of the output. (todo: something something about attention mechanism)
 - Not all JSONSchema are supported by the strict mode!
 Solution to this is: create as detailed schema as possible.
 Pass dumbed down version of the schema with only supported properties to the LLM.
 Validate the output against the full schema using e.g. Zod.
 Get the validation errors and pass them to the LLM along with the output and ask it to fix the errors.

 **Cost:** Increased input tokens usage